Download EBB

 Use these functions to restore any part of your work that you accidentally delete.
 The Undo and Redo functions will restore up to 20 prior actions or keystrokes.

-There is no copy feature in EBB, and you cannot copy text into or from EBB.
+There is now a copy feature within EBB, but you cannot copy text into or out of EBB.
 If you type your exam in MS Word and try to copy the text into EBB, you will be prevented from doing so.
 You must type your entire exam directly in EBB and use the formatting features provided in that program.

 Macs